Skip to main content?

 Public Architecture

-Public Architecture is a San Francisco, California based architectural non-profit whose mission is to formalize and act as a connector for pro bono services within the professions of architecture, interior design and landscape architecture.
-It was founded by John Peterson and grew out of his private practice, John Peterson Architects.
+Public Architecture was founded by John Peterson and grew out of his private practice, John Peterson Architects.
 Peterson began devoting more and more of his firm’s time to pro bono projects and conceived of the possibility of a national or global network of firms which perform a similar connecting function.

-Public Architecture’s flagship program is called 1+.
+Public Architecture’s flagship program is called The One Percent.
 It began with an audacious but scalable goal: ask architecture firms to formally pledge at least 1% of their billable time to pro bono service.
-By asking for this commitment, Public Architecture aspires to not only provide needy social projects with design services and change the way firms to do the other 99% of their work.
+By asking for this commitment, Public Architecture aspires to not only provide needy social projects with design services and change the way firms do the other 99% of their work.
+To ensure these firms can find appropriate pro-bono projects to work on, Public Architecture acts as a match-maker, connecting architecture firms that wish to donate their time with non-profits in need of design services.

 We spoke with John Peterson, along with Emily Pilloton of Project H Design, on Social Design Insights.
 Listen to the episodes below.